Élisabeth Jacquet de La Guerre: Reception

 Despite the poor reception of her opera, she continued to publish her work and take opportunities.
 Her sonatas, from later in her life, are considered triumphs of the genre.
 This is due to her development of the role for violin and the way she blended French traditions with Italian innovations.
-After her death, her genius in compositions, her creativity in vocal and instrumental music, and her variety of genres have been acknowledged.
-Her life and career success show that she was given a rare opportunity to succeed as a female composer, and show that she took full advantage of it.
+After her death, her genius in compositions, her creativity in vocal and instrumental music, and the variety of the genres in which she worked were acknowledged.
+Her life and career success show that she was given a rare opportunity to succeed as a female composer, and that she took full advantage of it.

 During the 1990s there was a renewed interest in her compositions and a number have been recorded.

+In 2023, the Dunedin Consort, with Hera and Mahogany Opera, performed the Cantates Bibliques for the first time in 300 years under the title Out of Her Mouth, in Scotland, York and London, music 'written by a woman about women and for women'.
+The mini-operas reflect the struggles of three Biblical women—Susanne, Rachel and Judith—against male violence and oppression and their staging included 'three different singers, four musicians, five watermelons and seven large blue rolls'.

 List of works

 Jacquet de La Guerre's early trio sonatas and violin/viola da gamba sonatas survive only in manuscript sources in Paris.
 The rest of her output is thought to have been published in her lifetime, although Titon du Tillet mentioned a lost Te Deum setting in his tribute to Jacquet de La Guerre.